nbi-hyq/PythonQPLab/Docs/controllersDoc.md

 - TriggerDelay (float): The delay of the trigger in seconds
 - MaxSampleFrequency (float): The maximum allowed sampling frequency
 - ChannelCount (int): The number of channels
+- OperatingMode (str): The operating mode of the device
 - Timeout (float): The timeout time for the connection, must not be negative
 - ReconnectTries (int): How many times to attempt to reconnect if it disconnects, must not be smaller than 0
 - ReconnectDelay (float): The delay in seconds between each reconnect attempt, must not be negative